 If you cannot attend the meeting, the accompanying proxy card should be used to instruct the persons named as proxies to vote your shares in accordance with your directions.
 The persons named in the accompanying proxy card will vote shares represented by all valid proxies in accordance with the instructions contained therein.
-In the absence of instructions, shares represented by properly executed proxies will be voted FOR the election of the eight (8) individuals designated hereinafter as nominees for the Board, and FOR the compensation of our Executive Officers, and FOR the ratification of the selection of Squar Milner, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017.
+In the absence of instructions, shares represented by properly executed proxies will be voted FOR the election of the eight (8) individuals designated hereinafter as nominees for the Board, and FOR ratification of the selection of Squar Milner LLP as the Company's independent registered public accounting firm for the year ending December 31, 2016.
 As to any other business which may properly come before the Annual Meeting and be submitted to a vote of the stockholders, proxies received by the Board of Directors will be voted in the discretion of the named proxy holders.